I have lived in Dubai for 15 years, so I’m going to say that I have a fairly good idea on where to stay in Dubai.

 Jumeirah Beach Hotel is one of the more affordable options amongst this group.
 But all hotels connect via beach and buggy and if you are staying in one, you can access the many number of restaurants across all.
 A recommendation of restaurants would require a post all on it’s own (which I will get to at some point).
 But let me say that over fifteen years I have had the pleasure of dining at some of the most exquisite restaurants within the Jumeirah Group.

-But back to the accomodation side of things!
+But back to the accommodation side of things!
 The hotel is a little older than the others in the group, however they have just recently undertaken renovations.

 Water park access to Wild Wadi is complementary when you stay and the pool and pool bar hits the spot.
 It’s also the little touches when you stay here that are special.
 The frozen ice lollies or watermelon chunks that are handed out throughout the day, or the ice cold face cloths offered while you lie beside the pool.
 This hotel knows how to treat their guests.